ZeusEm/ISO_IEC-27001.2022/index.md

 # ISO 27001:2022

+## Notes - ISO 27001:2022 Clauses

-## Foundation Exam - Question Bank
+## Question Bank - Foundation Exam

 ### Question 1
 *Anything that has value to the organization is known as?*